RouninMedia/ashiva-changelog/README.md

     1. Replaced `::` as LightModifier prefix in HTML Element Markup with `:`
     2. Replaced `:--:` as LightModifier prefix in HTML Element Markup with `:...`

-  - SIGNIFICANT STEP FORWARD: In front-end capsule references, wondered if I could use something similar to the`CellName Reference` syntax used when referencing individual Cells (like: `<Markup[@]SB_nextPage>`), but then realised that a much more sophisticated, concise and more capable shorthand would be an **Inline CapsuleManifest** (using **xHan**) which plays the same role on the front-end as played by the actual CapsuleManifest file on the server-side filesystem for when *Capsules* are invoked server-side
+  - SIGNIFICANT STEP FORWARD: In front-end capsule references, wondered if I could use something similar to the`CellName Reference` syntax used when referencing individual Cells (like: `<Markup[@]SB_nextPage>`), but then realised that this might require a block of several references (eg. for `markup` & `styles`) or else redundant loading, before seeing that a much more configurable shorthand would be an **Inline CapsuleManifest** (using **xHan**) which plays the same role on the front-end as played by the actual CapsuleManifest file on the server-side filesystem for when *Capsules* are invoked server-side
   - Renamed `CapsuleLogic` / `Casts` / `LogicCells` / `Logic` etc. as `Transformers` (hopefully this will settle now)
   - Renamed `LockCells` / `Locks` as `Vaults`
   - After several years of intermittent review, completed second, much-revamped version of **henkan** (provisionally named *"Henkan 2020"*...!)